krkn-chaos/cerberus/docs/config.md

 For example, `^openshift-.*$` can be used to watch all namespaces that start with `openshift-` or `openshift` can be used to watch all namespaces that have `openshift` in it.
 Or you can use `^.*$` to watch all namespaces in your cluster

+#### Watch Terminating Namespaces
+When `watch_terminating_namespaces` is set to True, this will monitor the status of all the namespaces defind under watch namespaces and report a failure if any are terminating.
+If set to False will not query or report the status of the terminating namespaces

 #### Publish Status
 Parameter to set if you want to publish the go/no-go signal to the http server